rammom/SkySwim/readme.md

 followSchema.index({ user: 1, follower: 1});
 followSchema.index({ follower: 1, user: 1 });
 ```
-With this techneque, cherry picked from SQL development, the user doesn't need to keep track of who it's following or vice versa.
+With this technique, cherry picked from SQL development, the user doesn't need to keep track of who it's following or vice versa.
 This works so well because of the indexes placed on the schema, by keeping an index on both `user` and `follower` we can run a MongoDB query to find all of a user's followers or followees (through a collection of 21 million documents!) in less than 1ms.
 ```javascript
 // find user's followers
 db.follow.find({"user": "5e0bbf9ea11f6b54d68b70e9"});